Panmure Gordon

-Panmure Gordon is a UK based investment bank.
-It provides a full range of services including investment banking, trading, research and sales with distribution to the UK, Europe and the US.
-Panmure Gordon has 150 UK listed corporate clients, over 400 institutional clients, provides research on over 200 companies, makes markets in over 400 stocks and offers broad coverage of publicly listed companies.
+Panmure Gordon was a UK based investment bank, providing a full range of services including investment banking, trading, research and sales with distribution to the UK, Europe and the US.
+On 1 July 2024 Panmure Gordon merged with Liberum Capital to create Panmure Liberum.

-The firm is headquartered in the City of London at 40 Gracechurch Street.
+The firm was headquartered in the City of London at 40 Gracechurch Street.
+Upon the merger with Liberum, the newly-formed Panmure Liberum moved to Ropemaker Place, 25 Ropemaker Street.

-Employing 150 people, Panmure Gordon is led by chief executive, Rich Ricci, who was appointed in 2020.
+Employing 150 people, Panmure Gordon was led by chief executive, Rich Ricci, who was appointed in 2020.

 In 2009, Panmure Gordon welcomed QInvest, the leading investment bank in Qatar, as a strategic investor.
 In 2017 Panmure Gordon was acquired by Ellsworthy Limited, an entity owned and controlled by QInvest LLC and by a wholly owned subsidiary of a fund managed by Atlas Merchant Capital LLC.